Choose the Best Cloud Platform: AWS vs Azure vs Google Cloud

 Caching

-The ability of a Cloud platform to cache and encrypt data in real-time largely defines its performance.
+The ability of a Cloud platform to cache and encrypt data in real time largely defines its performance.
 It’s an important security criterion as well – cache data mustn’t leak during transfer.

 In AWS, data is cached with Amazon FSx – the service handles large cache files, processes requests, and takes charge of handling high workloads.
 The information is encrypted according to safety standards (like SOC, ISO, and others).

-Google Cloud doesn’t have that much versatility of caching options.
+Google Cloud doesn’t have that much versatility in caching options.
 The platform’s data tools’ main applications are image and video rendering, workload management, content management, and directory processing.
 The basic subscription offers limited storage access, with costs ranging from 0.10 to 0.30 dollars per GB.

 Use Cases